 We realise that a child’s mental health and wellbeing has a huge impact on their ability to learn and achieve.
 Wellbeing is an area of pastoral care that we take very seriously at Sandroyd and we have a full programme in place that aims to develop wellbeing, resilience and positive mental health for both staff and pupils.
 We are continually looking to improve this programme.
 Our mental health programme has input from a number of areas of the school, but is ultimately overseen by the Headmaster and Simon Barber our Boarding and Safeguarding Governor.

 At the very backbone of our mental health education is a healthy, positive environment, a nutritious diet, plenty of exercise and fresh air for all pupils.
 This is combined with a balanced curriculum that provides many opportunities for children to take controlled risks, to learn from mistakes and to gain support from each other as well as excellent role models.
-Every child has 40 minutes ‘rest’ after lunch during a normal school day which allows time for reflection.

 We deliver our mental health programme through a variety of means.
 These range from formal PSHCE lessons, informal tutorials, one on one advice, school assemblies, peer mentoring, coaching, lectures and workshops delivered by professionals as well as appropriate intervention where required.
 The programme is both proactive and reactive.In 2018 we have introduced parent talks in mental health delivered by Dr Maryhan Baker, Dr Aric Sigman and Natasha Devon.